ArchipelagoMW/Archipelago/worlds/kh1/docs/en_Kingdom Hearts.md

 ##How do I enter the End of the World?

-You can enter End of the World by obtaining a number of Ansem's Reports or by finding `End of the World` in the multiworld, depending on your settings.
+You can enter End of the World by obtaining a number of Ansem's Reports or by finding `End of the World` in the multiworld, depending on your options.